philc/book-notes/business/better simpler strategy - felix oberholzer-gee.md

   * 2) experience: on the way in, you can't willingly accept lower wages without first experiencing the company and its employee experience.
   * "Compensation below market is immediate and certain.
-More attractive working conditions, however, are felt over time and are difficult to asset when you are deciding whether to take that new job."
+More attractive working conditions, however, are felt over time and are difficult to assess when you are deciding whether to take that new job."
   * (So then... how does one actually translate improvements in work experience to achieve a lower WTS among the workforce?
 Maybe employee experience ultimately improves WTS by improving employee